codingMustache/codingMustache/README.md

 ## Joke of the Day

-Why did the tomato blush?
-Because it saw the salad dressing.
+How do you fix a damaged jack-o-lantern?
+You use a pumpkin patch.

 ## Daily Trivia

-What is the name of Layer 7 of the OSI model?
+What is the correct term for the metal object in between the CPU and the CPU fan within a computer system?
- 1. Present
+ 1. Heat Sink
- 2. Application
+ 2. CPU Vent
- 3. Network
+ 3. Temperature Decipator
- 4. Session
+ 4. Heat Vent

 <details>
   <summary>Answer</summary>
-  Application
+  Heat Sink
 </details>